Layan-khalil/50-AI-products-In-50-Days/README.md

 - Is released as a working demo for real-world testing
 - Focuses on usefulness and decision support
 - Keeps core logic and internal implementation private

+## AI Models & Tooling
+Some applications leverage large language models (LLMs) such as **Gemini 2.5** to support analysis, reasoning, or content generation.
+Models are used as assisting components within a broader product flow — not as standalone outputs.
+Exact prompts, configurations, and internal logic are intentionally not disclosed.

 ---

 ## 🔓 Public Demos

+🔓 Public Demos
 Some applications are deployed as public demos to allow testing and feedback.
+They may utilize AI models (e.g., Gemini 2.5) for specific tasks.
 Source code, prompts, and internal logic are intentionally not shared.